peterhinch/micropython-font-to-py/writer/WRITER.md

 is only done once the basic operation of an application has been verified.

 The native module does not support the `CWriter.invert_display` option.
 If this is used, the presence of the native module will have no effect.
+The module has no effect on the `Writer` class which uses fast rendering by default.

 # 3. Notes